Why I'm Still a Cork Dork

 A fully-sealed drag system can be wonderful.
-I've experienced some high-quality ones that were absolutely butter-smooth, powerful, and were absent of any noticeable startup inertia.
+I've experienced some high-quality ones that were absolutely butter smooth, powerful, and were absent of any noticeable startup inertia.
 The only sealed fly reel I currently own—a 3-TAND TF70—is one good example.
-Although the size and power of the drag is not its strong suit, the performance remains silky and reliable after about 4 years of usage (and some dunkings).
+Although the size and power of the drag is not its strong suit, the performance remains silky and reliable after about four years of usage.
 On top of that, the reel is very affordably priced.

 On the other hand, I've also tested/fished with a few sealed reels that didn't feel as refined.
 This was usually due to the drag feeling bumpy or even "sticky" as line was pulled off.
 I've even heard about some folks experiencing issues with their "sealed" drags becoming contaminated and having to be sent back for repair.
 It sure seems like that could ruin a day or an entire trip!